Co-President: Robert Gitten

 Outreach Chair: Alexander Sena

-Alexander Sena is a sophomore studying Aerospace Engineering from New York City.
+Alexander Sena is a junior studying Aerospace Engineering from New York City.
 He joined SEDS in the fall semester of 2015 as an outreach committee member before becoming co-outreach coordinator in the following semester.
 Before coming to the University, he worked for two years at the New York Hall of Science.
 He intends to pursue any career that will push humanity further into the stars.
 In his free time, Alex enjoys reading comics, watching movies, and watching movies about comics.

 Speaker of the House: Alan Rosenthal